feedbackward/offgen/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/feedbackward/offgen/ddcf7c0f34ab4534160c5161adaeacb340137677?urlpath=lab%2Ftree%2Foffgen%2Fexplainer.ipynb)

 In section 2, there are sliders which can be used to interactively change the data being generated; run the relevant cells at the above link to see the sliders.

+## If you just want to read the notebook

+Feel free to just read through [the notebook as-is on GitHub](https://github.com/feedbackward/offgen/blob/main/offgen/explainer-static.ipynb).
+Here is a brief introduction to it.

+In machine learning, losses (or rewards) are the fundamental source of data-driven *feedback* that make learning algorithms work.
+Much of the research literature, both theoretical and applied, is centered around the design of *loss functions* (input: model candidate and data point, output: real value), with the tacit assumption that at training time, *individual losses will be summed* over to construct a final objective function to be optimized.
+This approach is the bedrock of traditional machine learning (also called empirical risk minimization), but the choice of summing or averaging over losses leads to tradeoffs (e.g., poor worst-case performance, weak high-probability guarantees, issues with fairness or privacy, etc.), meaning that naively averaging over losses might not lead to the outcomes we hope for at test time.

 ### What is this explainer about?